router5/router5/docs/migration/migrating-from-6.x-to-7.x.md

 #### BREAKING CHANGES

-- For use with immutable.js, use `redux-router5-immutable`
+- For use with immutable.js, import `router5Reducer` from `redux-router5-immutable`

 ### router5-helpers